 Professor Chun does research in new media, comparative media studies, Asian-American culture, and critical theory.

-Wendy Chun is Professor of Modern Culture and Media at Brown University.
+Wendy Chun is Professor and Chair (on leave AY 2013-14) of Modern Culture and Media at Brown University.
 She has studied both Systems Design Engineering and English Literature, which she combines and mutates in her current work on digital media.
-She is author of _Control and Freedom: Power and Paranoia in the Age of Fiber Optics_ (MIT, 2006), and _Programmed Visions: Software and Memory (MIT 2011); she is co-editor (with Lynne Joyrich) of a special issue of _Camera Obscura_ entitled _Race and/as Technology_ and co-editor (with Thomas Keenan) of _New Media, Old Media: A History and Theory Reader (Routledge, 2005).
-She is currently a Member of the Institute for Advanced Study (Princeton); she has been a fellow at the Radcliffe Institute for Advanced Study at Harvard and a Wriston Fellow at Brown, as well as a visiting associate professor in the History of Science Department at Harvard.
-She is currently working on a monograph entitled _Imagined Networks_.
+She is author of _Control and Freedom: Power and Paranoia in the Age of Fiber Optics_ (MIT, 2006), and _Programmed Visions: Software and Memory (MIT 2011); she is co-editor (with Tara McPherson and Patrick Jagoda) of a special issue of _American Literature_ entitled _New Media and American Literature, co-editor (with Lynne Joyrich) of a special issue of _Camera Obscura_ entitled _Race and/as Technology_ and co-editor (with Thomas Keenan) of _New Media, Old Media: A History and Theory Reader (Routledge, 2005).
+She is currently a Visiting Professor at Leuphana University (Luneburg, Germany).
+She has been a Member of the Institute for Advanced Study (Princeton), a fellow at the Radcliffe Institute for Advanced Study at Harvard and a Wriston Fellow at Brown, as well as a visiting associate professor in the History of Science Department at Harvard, of which she is currently an Associate.
+She is working on a monograph entitled _Imagined Networks_.

 On The Web:

 2002-03 awards: Two Brown faculty members receive Wriston Fellowships

 Are you Wendy Chun?
 Click here to edit your research profile.